 Both libraries are compatible with modern browsers, including Chrome, Firefox, Safari, and Edge.

-Chart.js has no dependencies, while D3.js has a few dependencies, including d3-array, d3-collection, and d3-color.
+Chart.js has no dependencies, while D3 has a few dependencies, including the d3-array and d3-collection modules.

-Chart.js is generally faster and more lightweight than D3.js, due to its simpler architecture and fewer dependencies.
+Chart.js is generally faster and more lightweight than D3, due to its smaller size and simpler architecture.

-Both libraries are compatible with popular frameworks like React, Angular, and Vue.js.
+Both Chart.js and D3 are compatible with popular frameworks like React, Angular, and Vue.js.

-Both libraries have excellent documentation, with clear and concise guides, examples, and API references.
+Both libraries have high-quality documentation, with clear examples and API references.

-Both libraries are actively maintained, with regular updates and releases.
+Both libraries are actively maintained, with regular updates and bug fixes.

 1const ctx = document.getElementById('chart').getContext('2d');